iced-rs/iced_audio/README.md

 ## Widgets partially implemented
 * [x] `Knob` - No texture style yet.
 There is also a known bug where input will stop when the mouse leaves the window under some conditions.
+* [x] `DBMeter` - No animation or DSP yet.
+The user must calculate levels and animate them manually.

 ## Roadmap of planned widgets
 ### Inputs